 2019 has seen a rise in street food and pop up events everywhere, but more noticeably in and around Worcester.
 I’ve listed 6 of the best street food businesses below who are absolutely smashing it on the burger scene right now,and are all based in Worcestershire …

 It’s hard not to get personal when I talk about Roly Poly Ltd. These guys have been hugely supportive of all of the local independent food & drink places and of my little blog since day one.
 They supplied food for our wedding to help us out when we were let down last minute at the height of festival season, during their busiest time of the year.
 Roly Poly have worked hard to evolve their street food over the past few years into something unique and special, that now has foodies, Instagrammers & bloggers from all over the country making a beeline for their big black container – aka ‘BB’ at the UK’s best food events.
 Expect mouth-watering, ‘Instagrammable’ burgers with a long list of delicious, fresh toppings tailored to you.

 Big news if you haven’t already heard.
-Roly Poly Ltd have secured a premises in Pershore and will be opening their first takeaway ‘Roly Poly Eats’ in January 2020 – we can’t wait!
+Roly Poly Ltd have secured a premises in Pershore and opened their first takeaway ‘Roly Poly Eats‘ in February 2020.

 Best known for their infamous sausage rolls and ‘what on oeuf’ scotch eggs, Pork Peddler are all about the BBQ flavours, which includes their slow cooked pulled meat burgers.
 You can usually find Pork Peddler at most of the local food festivals, shows and events, but they’ve also been working on bringing their slow roasted meats to various venues across the three counties.